woojoo666/arcana-notes/Readme.md

 	add(10, 7)->     // returns 17

-At first glance, it may seem like functions are just a bunch of syntax shorthands.
-We have a special property defined via `=>`, and then accessed via `->`.
-However, functions have one major other function: they act like "persistent" templates.
-If there are any insertions/clones defined in the function, they are not run until the function is **called**.
-In fact, the function can be cloned any amount of times without executing these insertions and clones.
-The function will wait until being _called_ before executing.
-This allows for something similar to currying, eg:

-	step1: add(a: 10)    // set value for "a" without executing the function
-	step2: step1(b: 7)
-	result: step2->      // execute the function, which prints "adding numbers"

-Because of this subtle difference between functions and templates, it is important to be mindful while naming them.
-Functions should be named using verbs, while objects and templates should use noun.
-For example, `createPlaylist` would be a function, while `playlist` would be an object or template.
+Functions are also templates.
+One way to think about it is, functions are just templates with a special property defined via `=>`, and then accessed via `->`.
+This allows for the familiar arrow syntax we have in Java or Javascript

+	someList.forEach(elem => console.log(elem))

+Some additional notes about functions:

+* like any other template, we only need to clone a function to execute it.
+We don't necessarily need to access the return value.
+* if you want to call a function without specifying arguments, instead of `fn()->` you can just do `fn->`
+* declaring an object as a `template` is the same as declaring a function with the return value `=> this`

 Notice that in many ways, Axis functions work pretty much the same as the functions we are used to in functional and imperative.
 The only difference is that Axis functions allow us to modify the internal behavior of a function via cloning.